 The evolution of the built environment shows how far humans have come.
 Here’s a timeline of some of history’s greatest architectural feats.

-The world’s tallest man-made structure, the Burj Khalifa, stands at 828 metres high.
-It utilises the bundled tube design, meaning the amount of steel used is relatively small – it consists of around half the amount of steel that was used for the Empire State Building.
-It won’t be the world's tallest building for long; the Jeddah Tower is currently under construction in Saudi Arabia and set to stand at over 1,000 metres tall.
+The world’s current tallest man-made structure stands at 828 metres high.
+It uses the bundled tube design, meaning the amount of steel used is relatively small – it consists of around half the amount of steel that was used for the Empire State Building.

-The most famous example of an iron lattice tower, La Tour Eiffel, stands at 324 metres tall – once upon a time the tallest man-made structure in the world.
-Originally constructed to be the entrance arch to the 1889 World’s Fair, the Eiffel Tower has little function these days other than as a popular tourist destination and marriage proposal location.
+The most famous example of an iron lattice tower, La Tour Eiffel stands 324 metres tall – once the tallest man-made structure in the world.
+Originally constructed to be the entrance arch to the 1889 World’s Fair, the Eiffel Tower functions these days as one of the most popular tourist destinations in the world.

-Legendary Catalan architect, Gaudi, designed La Sagrada Familia in the 19th century and it’s still under construction.
+Legendary Catalan architect Antoni Gaudí designed La Sagrada Familia in the 19th century and it’s still under construction.
 The intricate combination of Gothic and art nouveau makes for a stunning building.
-Visit the church and you’ll soon see why it’s taking quite so long.
+Visit the church and you’ll soon see why it’s taking so long.

-In one of the largest countries across the globe that holds well over a billion people and has a rich cultural history to boot, the Taj Mahal stands out as one of India's greatest assets.
+In one of the largest countries in the world that holds well over a billion people and has a rich cultural history to boot, the Taj Mahal stands out as one of India's greatest assets.
 It’s widely regarded as the greatest example of Mughal architecture, taking 20 years to construct and now known as one of the new seven wonders of the world.